replayio/docs/src/app/test-runners/cypress-io/panel.md

 <Video src={jumpToCodeCypress} />

 ## Print statements
 With print statements, you can deep-dive into your test flow.
 Click on the <span className='font-mono bg-blue-500 text-white rounded-md font-extrabold py-0.5 px-1.5 mx-1'>+</span> button and type into the text field.
-You can think of this the same way as of `console.log(){:js}`.
+You can think of this the same way as of `console.log()`.
 Anything you put in here will be printed out to the console.
 You can observe the values changing over the time of your test run.
 <Video src={printStatementCypress} />

 Read the full guide on print statements in [reference guide](/reference-guide/debugging/print-statements).